mobinmob/void-66-services/conf/void-66-logging.md

 ```

-In the output above, 66 inform the user about the logging directory:
+In the output above, 66 informs the user about the logging directory:

 ```
 Log destination       : /var/log/66/gitea
 ```
-In this directory on can fing a file name current, that holds the current log, and - sometines- other files, that hold older logs, as s6-log is configures to auto-rotate the log file.
+In this directory one can find a file name current, that holds the current log, and - sometines- other files, that contain older logs, as s6-log is configured to auto-rotate the log file.

-The log directory in void linux is always /var/log/66/servicename.
+The log directory in void linux is always /var/log/66/*<servicename>*.
 Most service frontends that have log information are configured to use this native log solution.

 ## Disabling the log service.